The PA Turnpike – The First Go

 About three years ago now a couple of friends and I went to the abandoned stretch of the PA turnpike out west.
 We found ourselves fascinated by the pictures of it and general lack of info past hearing people go and ride their bikes there.
 Thus, we made plans to head out there ourselves.

 This was back while I was still in college and living out of an on-campus apartment, with my place being the halfway point for the other three.
 This led to us meeting at my place on a Friday night over the winter break, during which only students with internships were allowed to stay on campus.
 In the hours following everybody’s arrival we planned our approach after a bit of internet nonsense and before some drinking and more internet nonsense.
-The following morning myself and my friends piled into are cars.
+The following morning myself and my friends piled into our cars.
 Once loaded, we set off on route 30 going West.